The Real Santa Cruz Lumber Co. - con'd

 A home-made log bridge.

-The men sitting atop it give an idea of its height, and the diameter of the
+The men sitting atop it give an idea of its height, and the

 redwood logs used for construction